-Featuring approximately 200 objects from public and private collections across the country, Toshiko Takaezu: Worlds Within will present a comprehensive portrait of Takaezu's life and work.
-This chronological retrospective will chart the development of Takaezu's hybrid practice over seven decades, documenting her early student work in Hawai'i and at the Cranbrook Academy through her years teaching at the Cleveland Institute of Art and later at Princeton University.
-To represent this evolution, the show will present a series of installations loosely inspired by ones that Takaezu created in her own lifetime: from a set table of functional wares from the early 1950s to an immersive constellation of monumental ceramic forms from the late 1990s to early 2000s.
+Featuring approximately 200 objects from public and private collections across the country, Toshiko Takaezu: Worlds Within presents a comprehensive portrait of Takaezu's life and work.
+This chronological retrospective charts the development of Takaezu's hybrid practice over seven decades, documenting her early student work in Hawai'i and at the Cranbrook Academy through her years teaching at the Cleveland Institute of Art and later at Princeton University.
+To represent this evolution, the show presents a series of installations loosely inspired by ones that Takaezu created in her own lifetime: from a set table of functional wares from the early 1950s to an immersive constellation of monumental ceramic forms from the late 1990s to early 2000s.

-The exhibition will include a vast collection of ceramic sculptures including her signature "closed forms," Moons, Garden Seats, Trees, and select monumental works from her late masterpiece, the Star Series.
-It will also feature a broad selection of her vibrant and gestural acrylic paintings and weavings, many of which have rarely been seen, as well as a bronze bell.
-Sound will also play an important role in this exhibition as many of Takaezu's closed ceramic forms contain unseen "rattles."
+The exhibition includes a vast collection of ceramic sculptures including her signature "closed forms," Moons, Garden Seats, Trees, and select monumental works from her late masterpiece, the Star Series.
+It features a broad selection of her vibrant and gestural acrylic paintings and weavings, many of which have rarely been seen, as well as a bronze bell.
+Sound also plays an important role in this exhibition as many of Takaezu's closed ceramic forms contain unseen "rattles."

-The exhibition will include a range of videos, programs, and an interactive installation that will allow visitors to explore these interior soundscapes firsthand.
-Composer, sound artist, and exhibition co-curator Leilehua Lanzilotti (finalist for the 2022 Pulitzer Prize in music) is developing a concert program, a stand-alone video installation, and a series of demonstration videos centered on the hidden element of sound in Takaezu's works.
-Lanzilotti's new concert and installation works will be released as an album centered around Takaezu's work on Innova Recordings, the label of the American Composers Forum, in Fall 2024.
+The exhibition includes a range of videos, programs, and an interactive installation that allows visitors to explore these interior soundscapes firsthand.
+Composer, sound artist, and exhibition co-curator Leilehua Lanzilotti (finalist for the 2022 Pulitzer Prize in music) developed a concert program, a stand-alone video installation, and a series of demonstration videos centered on the hidden element of sound in Takaezu's works.
+Lanzilotti's new concert and installation works have been recently released as an album centered around Takaezu's work on Innova Recordings, the label of the American Composers Forum.

-Exhibition co-curator Leilehua Lanzilotti writes, "It is a joy to illuminate the hidden sonic landscapes of Takaezu's closed forms through my involvement both as an artist and a co-curator on this project.
+Exhibition co-curator Leilehua Lanzilotti writes, "It is a joy to illuminate the hidden sonic land-scapes of Takaezu's closed forms through my involvement both as an artist and a co-curator on this project.
 On a personal note, having grown up around Takaezu's work at The Contemporary Museum in Honolulu, I'm honored to respond to her closed forms with this series of multimedia and musical works for the exhibition.
 Bringing my own perspective as a Kanaka Maoli artist to the colors and textures that inspired Takaezu as a child, I hope these additions to the exhibition inspire viewers to meet her work with childlike wonder and curiosity."